Best Things To Do in Conil de la Frontera, Spain

 In Conil de la Frontera, you must go for tapas from bar to bar and taste the area’s gastronomy.
 Fish and seafood are the kings in Conil.

-Try the shrimp omelets, squid, shrimp, croquettes, octopus, and fried fish.
+Try the shrimp omelets, squid, croquettes, octopus, and fried fish.
 Let them surprise you!

 Watch the Sunset from a Cove (or your favorite beach)

 Watching the sunset on the beach is a must in Conil.
-You cannot leave here without having enjoyed one of Conil’s simplest, most spectacular, and free pleasures.
+You cannot leave here without enjoying one of Conil’s simplest, most spectacular, and free pleasures.

 The variety of beaches in Conil and its surroundings will give you an almost tailor-made sunset.